-- Store QSYMIA at room temperature between 68°F to 77°F (20°C to 25°C).
+• Store QSYMIA at room temperature between 68°F to 77°F (20°C to 25°C).

-- Keep QSYMIA in a tightly closed container.

-- Keep QSYMIA dry and away from moisture.

 Keep QSYMIA and all medicines out of the reach of children.

 General Information about the safe and effective use of QSYMIA.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use QSYMIA for a condition for which it was not prescribed.
 Do not give QSYMIA to other people, even if they have the same symptoms you have.
 It may harm them.